-I knew instinctively well before the trip that I would need some time afterwards before heading back to work.
+I knew instinctively well before the trip with my son that I would need some time afterwards before heading back to work.
 You can’t go that far from home – that far from anybody’s home – to one of the planet’s extremes and not expect to come home unmoved and ready to resume normal duties as if nothing had changed.
 My naïve mistake was in thinking that after a week I would have processed enough of the experience to stop my mind from involuntarily wandering back to myriad moments of intense recollection.

 I did return to work after a week with my usual passion.
 I love my job, but the vivid memories and flashbacks to Antarctica – and the journey there and back – have kept coming at me at work, at home, when I am out with friends.
 I know this kind of ‘re-living the magic moments’ is a feature of any good trip, and I have been blessed with many great trips, but the impact Antarctica has had on me is notably different; it is deeper, it is more immovably embedded, it is still disturbingly awe-inspiring.